2023 Goal Setting: My Goals

 4) I will create HOME (all caps!) by decluttering, creating a cleaning routine, and only keeping things I love in my home.
 I want to increase my opportunities for hospitality and this will help me do that!

-15. Allison on December 30, 2022 at 2:54 pm
+15. Allison on at

 I resonated a lot with your goal for spiritual maturity.
 “Maturity” is my word for the year – I so want to grow in keeping my mind stayed upon Christ, which is, I think, the root of all growth in Him.
 I have a book recommendation for you there – “Maturity: Growing Up and Going on in the Christian Life” by Sinclair Ferguson.
 He is so wise and helpful (I tell people I wish he could be my adopted grandfather!) and the book is such a blessing to me every time I read it.
 It’s my favourite book to give as a gift and one that I like to come back to and read every year or two.